 '''

-class xcube.util.extension.Extension(point: str, name: str, component: Any = None, loader: Callable[[Extension], Any] = None, metadata)
+class xcube.util.extension.Extension (point: str, name: str, component: Optional[Any] = None, loader: Optional[Callable[[xcube.util.extension.Extension], Any]] = None, metadata)

 '''

 An extension that provides a component of any type.

 Extensions are registered in a ExtensionRegistry.

 Extension objects are not meant to be instantiated directly.
 Instead, ExtensionRegistry.add\extension() is used to register extensions.